 God is, and we are to honor Him with our wealth.
 God’s existence is the most important factor when you open your wallet, pay your bills, create your budget or go shopping.
 Honoring the LORD with our wealth means earning, using and holding wealth in such a way as to show the world that He is the most important factor in reality.

 Before we think about how to do this in practical terms, let’s clarify what is meant here by “wealth.”
 More literally, the language refers to a person’s “substance.”
 It’s the sum total of their assets.
 Back then, it would have meant cattle, crops and land.
 Now it means income, possessions, savings, 401k’s, etc. This is our substance.
 We are meant to use our substance to show that the LORD is the most substantial matter in our lives.
 We’re not to worship wealth – we’re to worship with wealth.

 Honoring the LORD as You Use Wealth

-We will talk more about honoring the LORD as we earn wealth when we study wisdom and work later in the sermon series.
+We will talk more about honoring the LORD as we earn wealth when we study wisdom and work later on.
 But this passage focuses on honoring the LORD as we use and hold wealth.

 This idea of firstfruits has to do with the temple practices and bringing the first and best to offer and sacrifice.
 We don’t need the temple anymore, but the principle remains: we are to offer God the first and best of our wealth in worship.

-and your vats will be bursting with wine.
-(Proverbs 3:10)
+… then your barns will be filled with plenty,and your vats will be bursting with wine.